 Running a business is time-consuming work, and as a new business owner, time is exceedingly hard to come by.
 Though you may not be able to add an extra hour (or minute, for that matter) to your day, there are ways you can capitalize on, and make the most of, the time you do have.
-By following the seven tips below, you’ll be able to take charge of your day and manage your time in a way that improves both your productivity and state of mind.
+By following the nine time management tips below, you’ll be able to take charge of your day and manage your time in a way that improves both your productivity and state of mind.

-1. List & Define Your Tasks & Goals
+1. Define Your Tasks and Goals

 When thinking about time and how to better manage it, there are two dominating categories for which to break down all the obligations and to-dos and your list: operational tasks and business goals.
 Tasks are those mundane-yet-import requirements that happen daily, weekly or monthly, without fail.

 Emails, meetings, bills, inventory, etc. all account for the tasks that must be completed to keep a business up and running.
 On the other hand, things like new projects, sales incentives, marketing initiatives, hiring and expansion activities, etc. all represent goals that are important to business success and growth.